mhouppin/stash-bot/README.md

 ## stash-bot

 Stash is a UCI-compliant chess engine developed from scratch.
-Preferably used with a GUI like Arena, CuteChess, Fritz, etc. Currently rated around 2880 Elo.
+Preferably used with a GUI like Arena, CuteChess, Fritz, etc.

 ## Files